 Residential treatment programs, also referred to as inpatient rehab, are for patients with severe addictions.
 These programs can also be fitting for those with a harmful home environment.
 This level of care provides patients with the highest level of care.
-Treatment and medical support are offered around the clock — 24/7.
 Residential treatment offers benefits such as:

 - A structured recovery environment

 - 24-hour staffing